Lift Up My Soul: 15 Days of Prayer with Saint Elizabeth Ann Seton

 – Elizabeth Seton to Cecilia Seton, November 19, 1802.

-- How would I describe myself in this world?
+How would I describe myself in this world?
 A passenger?
 A pilgrim?
 A sightseer?
 Something else?
+Do I need to change my habits to reflect that I am only passing through this life?